core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

   2e2049443a203432 (payload - 8 bytes)
 ~~~~~~~~~~~

 The server protects the CoAP response above as follows.
-When doing so, the server: does not include an inner Observe option; includes its own Sender ID in the 'kid' of the OSCORE option; elides the Request-Hash option from the response.
+When doing so, the server: does not include an Inner Observe option; includes its own Sender ID in the 'kid' of the OSCORE option; elides the Request-Hash option from the response.

 &nbsp;